 However, telemedicine can provide a safe way for those with a mild-to-moderate addiction to detox from the comfort of their home.
 Peripheral devices can be used to monitor blood pressure, oxygen levels, and pulse rate.
 These can either be reported to the treating physician periodically or sent automatically via a wireless connection.
 Addiction treatment medications can be provided via a prescription, and the client can be closely monitored.

 One area of telehealth that is becoming much more popular is virtual therapy sessions.
 Treatment centers often conduct them over video chat.
 They can be one on one or group chats, similar to in-person meetings.
 Addiction education and counseling can also be provided virtually through video chats and virtual lessons.
 Some clients say they find it easier to open up to others when chatting virtually vs. in-person meetings.
+Regular contact with a therapy team means more opportunities for working on the addiction recovery coping skills that will help avoid relapse.

 Telehealth Treatment Limitations